henrybennett94/Blog-It/README.md

 - Testing Method: Hovered over the navigation titles ('Home', 'About', 'Register', 'Login').
 Verified that titles changed from grey to bold on hover, with the exception of the current page.
 Clicked on the links to check redirection.

-- Result: •	Result: Users were successfully redirected to the following URLs:
+- Result: Users were successfully redirected to the following URLs:

   - https://blog-it-app-f2464249567c.herokuapp.com/ 'Home'
   - https://blog-it-app-f2464249567c.herokuapp.com/about/ 'About'